Battle of Cape Rachado: Battle

-Matelief de Jonge realized that the smaller Dutch ships wouldn't last long, and that they must get out of this position before the larger Portuguese drop anchor.
-He ordered the Oranje to cut the grapple-lines' to the São Salvador, and sailed away from the mess.
-Albeit, Noronha's Mercês was still tied to Oranje and was dragged along with it.
-The Mauritius also decided to cut its grappling cables when it noticed Dom Duarte de Guerra's galleon had caught fire.
+Matelief de Jonge realized that the smaller Dutch ships wouldn't last long, and that they had to get untangled before the larger Portuguese dropped anchor.
+He ordered the Oranje to cut the grapple-lines' to the São Salvador, and sailed away.
+Noronha's Mercês was still tied to Oranje and was dragged along with it.
+The Mauritius also cut its grappling cables when it noticed Dom Duarte de Guerra's galleon had caught fire.

-The remaining entangled ships—the Middelburg, the São Salvador, and Dom Duarte de Guerra's galleon—would burn and go down together, still entangled.
+The remaining entangled ships—the Middelburg, the São Salvador, and Dom Duarte de Guerra's galleon—burned and went down together, still entangled.

-In the meantime, a furious fight continued to be fought between Matelief's Oranje and Noronha's Mercês, who were still grappled.
-But at length Matelief proposed a truce to D. Henrique de Noronha, to allow them to put out their fires and save their ships.
+The battle continued between Matelief's Oranje and Noronha's Mercês, which were still grappled.
+At length Matelief proposed a truce to Henrique de Noronha, to allow them to put out their fires and save their ships.
 Noronha agreed.
-But the Oranje had dropped anchor, and as the crews went about extinguishing the flames, the winds were now sending the remaining Dutch ships towards the Oranje and the Portuguese ships away from it.
-Noronha's fate seemed doomed, but Matelief, not wishing to exploit a truce he had himself proposed, magnanimously offered to cut the grapple and allow Noronha to slip away unmolested back to the Portuguese line.
+But the Oranje had dropped anchor, and as the crews went about extinguishing the flames, the winds were sending the remaining Dutch ships towards the Oranje and the Portuguese ships away from it.
+Matelief, not wishing to exploit the truce he had proposed, magnanimously offered to cut the grapple and allow Noronha to slip away unmolested back to the Portuguese line.
 For this honourable gesture, Noronha swore never to personally fight Matelief again.

-This final gentlemanly exchange displeased the vice-roy Martim Afonso de Castro, who would have preferred to allow Noronha's ship to continue burning and take the Dutch flagship down with it.
-D. Henrique de Noronha was promptly dismissed from the command of the Mercês, and replaced by another.
+This final exchange displeased the vice-roy Martim Afonso de Castro, who would have preferred to allow Noronha's ship to continue burning and take the Dutch flagship down with it.
+Henrique de Noronha was dismissed from the command of the Mercês, and replaced.

 Matelief de Jonge deemed that the losses suffered were too much and ordered the Dutch fleet to disengage and abandoned the fight.
 The battle was won by the Portuguese, but the failed Dutch attack marked the beginning of a serious threat to their dominance in the archipelago, which culminated in a massive Dutch-Johor-Aceh assault 30 years after which managed to capture Malacca.

 Aftermath

 The Dutch requested shelter from Johor and arrived at the Johor River on 19 August 1606.
-Overall the Dutch lost Nassau and Middelburg.
+Overall the Dutch had lost Nassau and Middelburg.
 150 Dutch were killed and more wounded, Johor allied losses amounted to several hundred.
-The Portuguese lost São Salvador and Dom Duarte de Guerra's smaller galleon while suffering 500 deaths (Portuguese and allies).
-The battle also proved the tenacity of the Dutch in their war against the Portuguese, which caused the Sultan of Johor to fully commit on providing the much needed armies and additional ships and resources.
-The Portuguese victory came to naught when the Dutch, having repaired their ships, returned to Malacca 2 months later to find the Portuguese fleet having left, leaving only 10 ships behind.
+The Portuguese had lost São Salvador and Dom Duarte de Guerra's smaller galleon while suffering 500 deaths (Portuguese and allies).
+The battle also proved the tenacity of the Dutch in their war against the Portuguese, which caused the Sultan of Johor to fully commit to providing his armies, ships and resources.
+The Dutch, returned to Malacca two months later and found that the Portuguese fleet having left, leaving only 10 ships behind.
 The Dutch subsequently sank all 10 ships.